ronthesoul/awsCourse/README.md

 ### **Users**
 - A person or application that can authenticate and interact with an AWS account using assigned credentials.

+## **Root User**
+- Created when AWS account is first set up.
+- Has full access to all resources.
+- **Best Practices:** Avoid daily use, enable MFA, create IAM admin users.

 ### **Groups**
 - A collection of IAM users that share the same permissions.
   Commonly used by IT and DevOps teams to simplify permission management.